-For each simulated galaxy, we project it onto the observational plane with a particular inclination angle $\vartheta$, place it at a distance of 80 Mpc, and observe it as a real galaxy.
-We first observe it with the pixel size being 1 arcsec, and calculate the stellar mass of particles in each pixel to obtain a surface mass density map.
-Then we create mock stellar kinematic and age maps with spatial coverage and resolution similar to those of the data from CALIFA survey.
-For each pixel, we calculate its signal-to-noise ratio $S/N$ by taking the particle numbers as the signal and assuming a Poisson noise.
-Then we perform the Voronoi-binning scheme to obtain apertures with their sizes similar to those of CALIFA galaxies, which is accomplished by setting a target signal-to-noise ratio of $S/N=50$ with Auriga simulation.
-For each aperture, we calculate the flux and the line-of-sight velocity distribution, and fit the latter with a Gauss–Hermite distribution.
-We thus obtain the mean velocity $V$, the velocity dispersion $\sigma$, the skewness $h_3$ and the kurtosis $h_4$.
-It should be noted that the binned target $S/N=50$ is higher than the $S/N$ of CALIFA data.
-We further perturb the kinematic data by adding random noise following the method in \citet{Tsatsi2015}, so that the perturbed kinematic data will have uncertainties similar to those of the CALIFA data.\\
+We projected each simulated galaxy onto the observational plane with a particular inclination angle $\vartheta$, placed it at a distance of 80 Mpc, and observed it as a real galaxy.
+We first observed it with a pixel size of 1 arcsec and calculated the stellar mass of the particles in each pixel to obtain a surface mass density map.
+Then we created mock stellar kinematic and age maps with a spatial coverage and resolution similar to those of the data from CALIFA survey.
+For each pixel, we calculated signal-to-noise ratio $S/N$ by taking the particle numbers as the signal and assuming Poisson noise.
+Then we performed the Voronoi-binning scheme to obtain apertures with their sizes similar to those of CALIFA galaxies, which was accomplished by setting a target $S/N=50$ with the Auriga simulation.
+For each aperture, we calculated the flux and the line-of-sight velocity distribution, and fit the latter with a Gauss–Hermite distribution.
+We thus obtained the mean velocity $V$, the velocity dispersion $\sigma$, the skewness $h_3$, and the kurtosis $h_4$.
+We note that the binned target $S/N=50$ is higher than the $S/N$ of CALIFA data.
+We further perturbed the kinematic data by adding random noise following the method in \citet{Tsatsi2015}, so that the uncertainties of the perturbed kinematic data were similar to those of the CALIFA data.\\

-We take each mock data set as an observed galaxy and create the orbit-superposition model to fit the data.
-In Fig.~\ref{fig2}, we take Au-6 with inclination angle $\vartheta=60^{\circ}$ as an example to demonstrate the mock data, the best-fitting model, and their residuals.\\
+We took each mock data set as an observed galaxy and created the orbit-superposition model to fit the data.
+In Fig.~\ref{fig2} we show Au-6 with an inclination angle $\vartheta=60^{\circ}$ as an example to demonstrate the mock data, the best-fitting model, and their residuals.\\

-We construct the age maps using the same binning scheme as the kinematic maps.
-We first calculate the mass-weighted mean age $t^i$ of particles in each aperture $i$, and then add the Gaussian distributed relative errors to the ages.
-Thus, the observational age map $t_{\rm obserr}^i$ and error map $t_{\rm obserr}^i$ could be written as
+We constructed the age maps using the same binning scheme as for the kinematic maps.
+We first calculated the mass-weighted mean age $t^i$ of the particles in each aperture $i$ and then added the Gaussian-distributed relative errors to the ages.
+Thus, the observational age map $t_{\rm obserr}^i$ and the error map $t_{\rm obserr}^i$ were written as